 Step 1: Assemble your team

-Unless you’re an experienced investor, lawyer, financial planner, or SMSF expert, then you’ll need some help (preferably ones who specialize in SMSFs).
-To begin with, you’ll need a financial planner, a solicitor, an accountant, and an investment strategist.
+Unless you're an experienced investor, lawyer, financial planner, or SMSF expert, you'll need some help getting the SMSF ball rolling.

 Step 2: Appoint trustees

-An SMSF can have up to six trustees.
+An SMSF can have multiple trustees.
 You may prefer to be the sole trustee or you may want to include family members or friends.
-According to the rules, no member can be an employee of another member (unless they are related) and no trustee can be paid for carrying out their trustee duties.
+Beware, however, that an SMSF with a single trustee can face complications down the track.

 -